 Community Choice Aggregation legislation has been enabled by the State and Ann Arbor administers its first bulk buy of 100% new renewable energy by 2027.
 Through an opt-out structure and little change in energy rates, all residents and commercial entities, including the University of Michigan, participate.

-City of Ann Arbor's Office of Sustainability and Innovations
+Office of Sustainability and Innovations

-- State legislature - Other Michigan municipalities

-Michigan Municipal Association on Utility Issues (MI-MAUI)
+- State legislature - Other Michigan municipalities - Michigan Municipal Association on Utility Issues (MI-MAUI) - Michigan nonprofits focused on energy choice